MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### New cmdlet parameter

-DPM 2019 UR1 includes a new parameter **[-FragmentationPercentage]**.
+DPM 2019 UR1 includes a new parameter **[-CheckReplicaFragmentation]**.
 The new parameter, calculates the fragmentation percentage for a replica, and is included in the **Copy-DPMDatasourceReplica** cmdlet.

 ::: moniker-end